 Levert prepared health treats that participants to sampled, and she gaves participants copies of healthy recipes to try at home.

 “The Right Bite Diabetes Classes show people affected by diabetes how to enjoy healthy food while controlling their diabetes.
 It provides excellent information that will help anyone preparing food to better control diabetes, high blood pressure or any other chronic disease.
 It is also great information for anyone wanting to learn more about healthier eating,” Levert said.

 Levert sets the classes up in a way that makes it easy for seniors to learn and have fun.
 “Each class will cover a different topic.
 Topics include portion control, choosing fats, label reading and choosing carbohydrates,” Levert said.

-For more information about the Rite Bite program, please contact the Lowndes County Extension office at 334.548.2315.
+For more information about the Rite Bite program and to schedule classes, please contact the Lowndes County Extension office at 334.548.2315.